 The military police and corrections occupational field provides commander support by enforcing the law, preventing crime, preserving military control, investigating offenses, and apprehending offenders.
 Marines in this field may also be involved in antiterrorism or the handling and safeguarding of prisoners of war, refugees, or evacuees.
 Jobs in this MOS include military police, working dog handler, military police investigator, criminal investigator CID agent, and correctional specialist.

 The aviation MOS is the 6000 field.
 The first two numbers designate the primary position of mechanic (60), helicopters (61), and fixed-wing aircraft (62).
 The aircraft maintenance occupational fields include direct and indirect support of the total airframes as well as power plant pack of all aircraft weapons systems.
-Marines start as basic aircraft maintenance crew and then progress through hard skill MOS.
+Marines start as basic aircraft maintenance crew and then progress through hard skill MOSs.
 Jobs include helicopter power plants mechanic, airframe mechanic, fixed-wing aircraft mechanic, and unmanned aerial vehicle mechanic.

 Marines in the avionics field provide direct and indirect support of aviation weapons systems.
 As a Marine is promoted within this field, repair and administrative requirements for multiple systems take equal importance until the Marine is placed in a supervisory position.
 There are a wide variety of jobs in avionics, including unmanned aerial vehicle avionics technician, aircraft avionics technician, communications/navigation systems technician, and cryptographic systems technician.